ToshioCP/LaTeX-BuildTools/Readme.md

 To install, tyoe as follows for Linux

 ~~~
-$ sudo ruby ​​install.rb
+$ ruby ​​install.rb
 ~~~

-The executable file is set in /usr/local/bin and the library (lib_latex_utils) is set in $LOAD_PATH[0].
+The executable file is copied into `$HOME/bin`.
-The variable $LOAD_PATH[0] points /usr/local/lib/site_ruby/2.7.0 etc usually.
-But it depends on the system.
-If you have used rbenv to install ruby, the library destination is under the .rbenv directory of your home directory.

 At the time of installation, newtex and arch_tex are rewritten.

 Uninstall:

 ~~~
-$ sudo ruby ​​install.rb-
+$ ruby ​​install.rb-
 ~~~

 ### licence